 “It has always been in his mind to do this,” Gonzales says of Ortega, her boss.
 “It’s just that first you have to get customers.
 But now was the right moment to do it, so he just went for it.”

-When it opens in about two weeks, La Plaza Taqueria
+When it opens on Friday, November 9, La Plaza Taqueria

 will sell the same lineup of asada, al pastor, barbacoa, lengua and chorizo tacos, tortas, tamales and quesadillas, but will boast numerous consumer-related enhancements.
 For starters, customers will no longer have to pay cash (or take their bill up to the grocery checkout to use a card).
 There will be triple the griddle space to enhance efficiencies.
 There will be seating for approximately 40 guests inside plus more on a patio when it’s finished.
 Separate entrances allow for ingress from either the sidewalk or the grocery.